Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Is resale liquidity strong enough in Bangkok as of 2026?

-The property characteristic that most improves resale liquidity in Bangkok is proximity to a BTS or MRT station, because transit-adjacent units attract both local and foreign buyers and command more consistent demand even in soft markets.
+The single characteristic that most improves resale liquidity in Bangkok is proximity to a working BTS or MRT station, because transit access directly determines both renter demand and buyer interest, making station-adjacent properties consistently easier to sell than those even a few streets away.

 Is selling time getting longer in Bangkok as of 2026?